Federal agencies prepare to act against unvaccinated employees - NewsBreak

 “Agencies continue to move forward with the process, including taking progressive disciplinary measures as necessary,” an OMB spokesperson told The Hill.

 The COVID-19 vaccine mandate for federal workers is a cornerstone of Biden’s coronavirus response.
 The deadline for federal workers to comply with the mandate was Nov.
-24, when 92 percent of the 3.5 million employees working for the federal government had received at least one dose of a COVID-19 vaccine.
+24, when 92% of the 3.5 million employees working for the federal government had received at least one dose of a COVID-19 vaccine.

-The current rate of federal governmentwide compliance with the mandate is unclear because some agencies did not provide up-to-date data when reached by The Hill, but several agencies reported making progress since the November deadline by counseling employees who had not received their shots.Fight over vaccine mandate for National Guard rages
+The current rate of federal governmentwide compliance with the mandate is unclear because some agencies did not provide up-to-date data when reached by The Hill, but several agencies reported making progress since the November deadline by counseling employees who had not received their shots.COVID-19: When to quarantine or isolate.
+What’s the difference?

 The departments of Treasury, Transportation and Agriculture as well as the General Services Administration, Social Security Administration and Nuclear Regulatory Commission are all expected to begin suspending employees who are not complying with the mandate in the coming weeks.